Five best practices for improving condo board communications

 Review of Email Marketing Tools

-I’ve seen excellent newsletters that are released once a quarter or even only once or twice a year.
+I’ve seen excellent newsletters released only once a quarter or even only once or twice a year.
 Newsletters can be time-consuming to prepare, so organize a newsletter committee of owners who volunteer to write them instead of trying to do all the work themselves.

-If it is not possible to go 100% digital, then send what can be sent by email and print the rest.
-Printing and mailing is time-consuming so outsourcing the printing and mailing to a service provided by Optimal Outsource.
+If going 100% digital is impossible, then send what can be sent by email and print the rest.
+Printing and mailing are time-consuming, so outsourcing them to a service.

 3. Digital Notice Boards

 Digital notice or message boards in a central location are a fantastic way to post news and last-minute reminders such as upcoming maintenance issues or the annual meeting (or AGM).
-It is easier for high-rise condos to find a central location, but townhouse complexes can usually find a common area where owners and tenants can go to find up-to-date information (look near the mailboxes).
-Makes old-fashioned cork bulletin boards go the way of the dinosaur unless there are no good options for a digital solution.
+It is easier for high-rise condos to find a central location, but townhouse complexes usually find a common area where owners and tenants can find up-to-date information (look near the mailboxes).
+It makes old-fashioned cork bulletin boards go the way of the dinosaur unless there are no good options for a digital solution.

 4. Free Document Storage

-Some boards use Dropbox or Google docs to store their records.
-This is often the first step taken in a transition away from paper.
-It can be used but it is not a system designed for boards of directors, adding and removing users can be tricky and time consuming, and folder systems are not the best way to make documents findable.
+Some boards use Dropbox or Google Docs to store their records.
+This is often the first step in a transition away from paper.
+Dropbox can be used, but it is not a system designed for boards of directors.
+Adding and removing users can be tricky and time-consuming, and folder systems are not the best way to make documents findable.

 5. Websites